Dark matter as the source of neutrino mass: theory overview and experimental prospects: Dark low-scale seesaw mechanism

 Electroweak symmetry-breaking is driven mainly by the VEV of $\Phi $.
 The resulting mass squared matrices for the CP-even neutral Higgs scalars are given as,

 while the corresponding neutral dark scalar mass squared matrices are given as,

-{There is also a CP-odd scalar coming from the imaginary part of the neutral component of $\Xi$, whose mass is, } One sees that the physical scalar spectrum includes four CP-even scalars: two neutral Higgs $H_1$ and $H_2$ arising from the mixing of $\Xi^{0}_R$ and $\phi_{R}^{0}$, and containing the 125~GeV SM Higgs boson~\cite{ATLAS:2012yve,CMS:2012qbp}, plus two dark neutral scalars $D_1$ and $D_2$ arising from the mixing of $\eta_{R}^{0}$ and $\xi_{R}$.
+{There is also a CP-odd scalar coming from the imaginary part of the neutral component of $\Xi$, whose mass is, } One sees that the physical neutral scalar spectrum includes four CP-even scalars: two neutral Higgs $H_1$ and $H_2$ arising from the mixing of $\Xi^{0}_R$ and $\phi_{R}^{0}$, and containing the 125~GeV SM Higgs boson~\cite{ATLAS:2012yve,CMS:2012qbp}, plus two dark neutral scalars $D_1$ and $D_2$ arising from the mixing of $\eta_{R}^{0}$ and $\xi_{R}$.
 One has in addition two dark neutral CP-odd scalars, $D_{A_1}$ and $D_{A_2}$ arising from the mixing of $\eta_{I}^{0}$ and $\xi_{I}$ {and another CP-odd scalar associated with ${\Xi^0}_I$.} The doublet-singlet mixing angles in these matrices are expected to be naturally small, thanks to the limit $v_\Xi \lsim 4$~GeV on the $\rho$ parameter.

 The presence of the cubic lepton number soft-breaking term $A_\Phi$ in Eq.~(\ref{eq:V1}) can make all physical scalars massive.
-This avoids the existence of a Majoron~\cite{Schechter:1981cv,Chikashige:1980ui}, a physical Nambu-Goldstone boson associated to spontaneous lepton number violation, which gets mass from the explicit $A_\Phi$-induced breaking of lepton number.
+This avoids the existence of a Majoron~\cite{Schechter:1981cv,Chikashige:1980ui}, a physical Nambu-Goldstone boson associated to spontaneous lepton number violation, which gets mass from the explicit $A_\Phi$-induced lepton-number-breaking term.
 An alternative full-fledged Majoron scheme can also be implemented, along the lines of Ref.~\cite{Fontes:2019uld}.
 However we do not pursue such extension here, as it is not essential.
 Radiative neutrino mass generation proceeds via the linear seesaw mechanism.
 Indeed, the lepton Yukawa interactions yield the following neutrino mass terms,